MJCXII/DungeonAssets/README.md

 <img src="https://user-images.githubusercontent.com/43652359/114434717-38427080-9bbb-11eb-953e-f3522de91f98.png" /><br>
  </p>
 <p>
+The plugin spawns in a randomly generated Key in one of mutiple chests, which allows the player to open a door using the<br>
+ [BigDoors Plugin](https://www.spigotmc.org/resources/big-doors.58669/)
-The plugin spawns in a randomly generated Key in one of mutiple chests, which allows the player to open a door using the [BigDoors Plugin](https://www.spigotmc.org/resources/big-doors.58669/) Once the key has been removed from the chest, a timer starts for 1 hour when another key will spawn in one of the other chests scattered around the area.
+Once the key has been removed from the chest, a timer starts for 1 hour when another key will spawn in one of the other chests scattered around the area.
 </p>